 Contraindications: LORBRENA is contraindicated in patients taking strong CYP3A inducers, due to the potential for serious hepatotoxicity.

 Risk of Serious Hepatotoxicity with Concomitant Use of Strong CYP3A Inducers: Severe hepatotoxicity occurred in 10 of 12 healthy subjects receiving a single dose of LORBRENA with multiple daily doses of rifampin, a strong CYP3A inducer.
 Grade 4 ALT or AST elevations occurred in 50% of subjects, Grade 3 in 33% of subjects, and Grade 2 in 8% of subjects.
+ALT or AST elevations occurred within 3 days and returned to within normal limits after a median of 15 days (7 to 34 days); median time to recovery in subjects with Grade 3 or 4 or Grade 2 ALT or AST elevations was 18 days and 7 days, respectively.
 Discontinue strong CYP3A inducers for 3 plasma half-lives of the strong CYP3A inducer prior to initiating LORBRENA.
 Avoid concomitant use of LORBRENA with moderate CYP3A inducers.
 If concomitant use of moderate CYP3A inducers cannot be avoided, monitor AST, ALT, and bilirubin 48 hours after initiating LORBRENA and at least 3 times during the first week after initiating LORBRENA.
 Depending upon the relative importance of each drug, discontinue LORBRENA or the CYP3A inducer for persistent Grade 2 or higher hepatotoxicity.

 Hyperlipidemia: Increases in serum cholesterol and triglycerides can occur.
 Grade 3 or 4 elevations in total cholesterol occurred in 17% and Grade 3 or 4 elevations in triglycerides occurred in 17% of the 332 patients who received LORBRENA.
+Median time to onset was 15 days for both hypercholesterolemia and hypertriglyceridemia.
+Approximately 7% and 3% of patients required temporary discontinuation or dose reduction of LORBRENA, respectively, for elevations in cholesterol and in triglycerides.
 Eighty percent of patients required initiation of lipid-lowering medications, with a median time to onset of start of such medications of 21 days.
 Initiate or increase the dose of lipid-lowering agents in patients with hyperlipidemia.
 Monitor serum cholesterol and triglycerides before initiating LORBRENA, 1 and 2 months after initiating LORBRENA, and periodically thereafter.
 Withhold and resume at same dose for the first occurrence; resume at same or reduced dose of LORBRENA for recurrence based on severity.

 Atrioventricular (AV) Block: PR interval prolongation and AV block can occur.
 In 295 patients who received LORBRENA at a dose of 100 mg orally once daily and who had a baseline electrocardiography (ECG), 1% experienced AV block and 0.3% experienced Grade 3 AV block and underwent pacemaker placement.
 Monitor ECG prior to initiating LORBRENA and periodically thereafter.
 Withhold and resume at reduced or same dose in patients who undergo pacemaker placement.
 Permanently discontinue for recurrence in patients without a pacemaker.

 Interstitial Lung Disease (ILD)/Pneumonitis: Severe or life-threatening pulmonary adverse reactions consistent with ILD/pneumonitis can occur.
 ILD/pneumonitis occurred in 1.5% of patients, including Grade 3 or 4 ILD/pneumonitis in 1.2% of patients.
+One patient (0.3%) discontinued LORBRENA for ILD/pneumonitis.
 Promptly investigate for ILD/pneumonitis in any patient who presents with worsening of respiratory symptoms indicative of ILD/pneumonitis.
 Immediately withhold LORBRENA in patients with suspected ILD/pneumonitis.
 Permanently discontinue LORBRENA for treatment-related ILD/pneumonitis of any severity.

 Embryo-fetal Toxicity: LORBRENA can cause fetal harm.
 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use an effective non-hormonal method of contraception, since LORBRENA can render hormonal contraceptives ineffective, during treatment with LORBRENA and for at least 6 months after the final dose.
 Advise males with female partners of reproductive potential to use effective contraception during treatment with LORBRENA and for 3 months after the final dose.